 So how did you find us in the beginning and what resonated with you?

-There was a post in a homeschooling pre-school Facebook group that I am in where there was serious discussion about whether you need a curriculum or not for 3 and 4-year-olds.
+There was a post in a homeschooling pre-school Facebook group that I am in where there was serious discussion about whether you need a curriculum or not for 3 and 4-year-olds learning needs.
 I wasn’t exactly homeschooling my daughter then but, as a stay-at-home mum to her, that group was full of ideas for me.
 Many people wrote that you don’t need a curriculum to teach you how to play, and that real play and lots of hands-on opportunities is what this age group really need.
 I fully agreed but then I read a post from someone using Key to Learning at Home that explained in detail how they were using the activities to bring even more play opportunities and joy for learning into the home, and how it was just a small part of their child’s day and yet always their favourite part.

 When I looked into it, I saw that these activities were like what many educators call ‘provocations’ or ‘invitations’ for the child – where you set up something appealing and developmentally appropriate, and leave it open for your child to come and play or get involved.
-And I saw that these games were full to the brim of fun characters, stories and games that really would be attractive to most children.
+And I saw that these learning games were full to the brim of fun characters, stories and games that really would be attractive to most children.
 And even better, they were for doing as a shared activity with a parent, and other children if possible, in order to maximize on the opportunities for modelling thinking – aloud I mean, sharing ideas, discussion – language use of all kinds.
 And I knew that the more language opportunities there were in my child’s life, the more she would advance.

 My natural reaction then of course was to say, well, we shouldn’t be so prescriptive with the child.
 I mean, setting up a provocation can sometimes be like pulling them in to our agenda.
 But there was something about the program that kept me hooked on finding out more.
 I read everything I could about it and then decided to give it a try with my daughter, keeping things open, and take it from there.